 Once you know what do deer eat, You will have an edge to protect your garden.
 Deer are herbivores which means they eat plants and leaves.
 Let’s find out items which deer like to eat more.

 Deer like to eat fruit as it contains sugar which gives quick energy.
 A quick boost of energy is essential for deer survival from predators.

-The most favoured among fruits are apples, mulberries, and blackberries.
+The most favored fruits are apples, mulberries, and blackberries.
 If you have an apple tree in a garden, then deer get attracted to the sweet smell of the ripe apple fallen on the ground.

 Deer eat vegetables and beans such as corn, soybeans, and peanuts grown in the farm fields.
 To avoid detection, deer visits farms at night.

 If you have planted edible foods such as vegetables and beans, then be aware that at some points you have to deal with these uninvited guests.